 With plenty of serene spots and breathtaking views, this park is a nature lover’s paradise.

 Kluane National Park

-This gem of the Yukon represents a more traditional Canadian camping experiences, boasting massive mountains and green trees as far as the eye can see.
-Those serious about hiking could quite literally spend hours trekking around the park’s gorgeous passes.
-If you’re not afraid to get wet, the nearby Alsek River is prime for a raft ride, too.
+This gem of the Yukon represents a more traditional Canadian camping experience, boasting massive mountains and green trees as far as the eye can see.
+Those serious about hiking could spend hours trekking around the park’s gorgeous passes.
+If you’re not afraid to get wet, the nearby Alsek River is prime for a raft ride.

 Banff National Park

 Are you hunting for some of the best ski hills in Canada?
 Look no further.
-Beginners and veterans alike can enjoy the park’s nearby slopes and other winter sporting activities for those just looking to enjoy nature, the endless slew of lakes and opportunities to catch a glimpse of a grizzly as well.
+Beginners and veterans alike can enjoy the park’s nearby slopes and other winter sporting activities for those just looking to enjoy nature, the endless slew of lakes and opportunities to catch a glimpse of a grizzly.

 Forillon National Park

-Representing Quebec’s first national park, Forillon represents a quiet spot for whale-watching, waterfalls and everything in-between.
-For those eager to test out their fishing skills, the Grande-Grave wharf is the place to snag some serious mackerel.
+Representing Quebec’s first national park, Forillon represents a quiet spot for whale-watching, waterfalls, and everything.
+For those eager to test out their fishing skills, the Grande-Grave wharf is the place to snag some severe mackerel.
 Whale-watching cruises are undoubtedly the must-do of this particular park, though: try to catch one while visiting between June and October, ideally.

 As you can see, each of these spots offers something different for RV travellers.
 Depending on what you’re looking for and how far you’re willing to travel, there’s a good chance one of these spots will suit your tastes.

 There’s undoubtedly a ton to see and do throughout Canada, so much of which that planning a trip can almost be overwhelming.
-That said, focusing on these four spots can hopefully hone down what you want to see first and foremost.
+Focusing on these four spots can hopefully hone down what you want to see first and foremost.
 And hey, who says you can’t come go on another trip to catch the spots you missed the first time around?